htpeter/notes2cards/README.md

 3. anki and genanki dependencies handled different
 4. proper project structure
 5. tests
+6. repository setup with auto-compilation cloud version of note taking for remote instances
-6. add other stuff as it comes up
+7. add other stuff as it comes up